cloudbase/garm/doc/using_garm.md

 GARM can be used to manage runners for repos, orgs and enterprises hosted on `github.com` or on a GitHub Enterprise Server.

-Endpoints are the way that GARM identifies where the credentials and entities you create, are located and where the API endpoints for the GitHub API can be reached, along with a possible CA certificate that validates the connection.
+Endpoints are the way that GARM identifies where the credentials and entities you create are located and where the API endpoints for the GitHub API can be reached, along with a possible CA certificate that validates the connection.
 There is a default endpoint for `github.com`, so you don't need to add it.
 But if you're using GHES, you'll need to add an endpoint for it.

 ### Creating a GitHub Endpoint